barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 guard politely suggested that you would be overstaying your welcome if you remained any longer.
 You took the hint and left.

+### 26th of January, 1925

-The next day Jason Steele decided to stake out Ju-Ju House, and Wilhelmina the cafe mentioned by Hilton Adams.
+Jason Steele decided to stake out Ju-Ju House, and Wilhelmina the cafe mentioned by Hilton Adams.
 In the mid-morning, Jason saw a white man poorly concealing a gun beneath his jacket enter the Ju-Ju House.
 The man left a few minutes later stuffing an envelope into his inside pocket.
 Jason followed the man to a nearby police station, and watched for a while, but the man did not come out.
 Jason peered through the windows, and was seen; but managed to outrun the police.
 The only thing of note to happen at the cafe is that Silas N'Kwane, owner of Ju-Ju House, went for lunch.

+### 27th of January, 1925

-The next day you continued your stake-outs.
+You continued your stake-outs.
 In mid-afternoon, a man matching Mukunga M'Dari's description paid a short visit to the Ju-Ju House, and then headed in the direction of the cafe.
 Jason followed.
 The man arrived at the cafe, and a few minutes later Jason also entered.
 Jason got the attention of Wilhelmina and indicated to Mukunga M'Dari.
 Mukunga spoke quietly to a waiter, and was led through a door.

 Wilhelmina got the attention of a waiter and asked what was through the door.
 The waiter judged that she was not with the police, and